Peak Age of Information in Priority Queueing Systems: Numerical Study

 Next we address PAoI by comparing the single buffer size case against infinite buffer size cases under FCFS and LCFS.
-In fact, since in the M/G/1 system with infinite buffer size, if we keep replacing the packets with new arrivals, then there is at most one packet waiting in each queue therefore the system will act exactly the same as M/G/1+$\sum1^{*}$ system.
+In fact, since in the M/G/1 system with infinite buffer size, if we keep replacing the packets in buffers with new arrivals, then there is at most one packet waiting in each queue, therefore the system will act exactly the same as M/G/1+$\sum1^{*}$ system.
 So here we consider the PAoI under M/G/1+$\sum1^{*}$and M/G/1 with FCFS and LCFS altogether.
-In Figure \ref{fig:PAoI-under-Different} we plot the PAoI for each queue in the case of $k=2$, and in Figure \ref{fig:Average-PAoI-under} we plot the average PAoI across all queues ($\frac{1}{k}\sum_{i=1}^{k}\boldsymbol{E}[A_{i}]$).
-In both Figure \ref{fig:PAoI-under-Different} and \ref{fig:Average-PAoI-under} we use simulation results for LCFS (as its exact solution is difficult to obtain) and exact results for M/G/1 with FCFS and M/G/1+$\sum1^{*}$ model.
-From Figure \ref{fig:PAoI-under-Different} we see that under FCFS, LCFS and M/G/1+$\sum1^{*}$, PAoI of queue 2 is sensitive to the change of $\lambda_{1}$, however PAoI of queue 1 is less sensitive to $\lambda_{2}$.
+In Figure \ref{fig:PAoI-under-Different} we plot the PAoI for each queue in the case of $k=2$, and in Figure \ref{fig:Average-PAoI-under} we plot the average PAoI across all queues ($\frac{1}{2}\sum_{i=1}^{2}\boldsymbol{E}[A_{i}]$).
+From Figure \ref{fig:PAoI-under-Different} we see that under FCFS, LCFS and M/M/1+$\sum1^{*}$, PAoI of queue 2 is sensitive to the change of $\lambda_{1}$, however PAoI of queue 1 is less sensitive to $\lambda_{2}$.
 This is because the PAoI for queue 2 highly depends on the busy time of queue 1.
 For FCFS, the PAoI increases greatly when arrival rate becomes large.
-This is because under FCFS, every packet that arrives the system needs to be processed, and increasing arrival rate enlarges the average queue size, causing packets to wait a longer time.
+This is because under FCFS, every packet that arrive to the system needs to be processed, and increasing arrival rate enlarges the average queue size, causing packets to wait a longer time.
 From the average PAoI across queues shown in Figure \ref{fig:Average-PAoI-under}, we can see that increasing the arrival rate for the high priority queue enlarges the PAoI much faster than increasing $\lambda_{2}$.
 It indicates that when designing the priority for queues to minimize average PAoI across queues, the one with the lowest traffic intensity should be allocated with the highest priority.
 We also proved this result in Section \ref{sec:Infinite-Buffer-Size} for M/G/1 queues with FCFS.
-Also notice from Figure \ref{fig:Average-PAoI-under} that M/M/1+$\sum1^{*}$ result in the lowest PAoI followed by LCFS and then FCFS, which conforms to our expectation.